madhusudanabburu/madhusudanabburu.github.io/docs/src/guide/pipelines/README.md

 ![Image from images folder](~@source/images/pipelines/kfp_yaml_upload.png)

-Uploading the yaml file should show a graph view of the pipeline as shown below
+Uploading the yaml file should show a graph view of the pipeline with its tasks as shown below

 ![Image from images folder](~@source/images/pipelines/kfp_pipeline_graph.png)

-There is only one method in this pipeline which outputs **Hello world** so let's try creating a run in the next step
+There is only one method/task in this pipeline which outputs **Hello world** so let's try creating a run in the next step

 ## Run the Pipeline